RyanStewartAlex/UpwardSigns/README.md

 #Why It's Better to Other Similar Plugins or Ladders

 My plugin uses sound effects and text messages to make transport more fun.
 It's almost like the scripted version of a trap-door ladder.  it also has permission nodes to create and use the signs.

+#Permissions

+1.upwardsigns.create
+..*Allows the use to create the sign using "[Up]".
+If a player tries to make an UpwardSigns sign without the permission, it doesn't allow for it to be active and does not return an error message.
+1.*upwardsigns.use
+..*Allows for users to use UpwardSigns signs.